tyalie/AAP-Protocol-Defintion/README.md

 I'm personally using macOS Mojave together with the PacketLogger 6.0.9.
 The parsing is incomplete, but it provides a good foundation.

+### Creating examples
+I found it helpful to split the whole communication into tiny packages containing a few informations.See can be found in the `examples` folder.
+The `.data` file is the raw stream and the `md` the corresponding description.

+These files can be created using `create-examples.py` by following:

+1. enter the file name (root is in `examples` folder).
+Tab completion works
+2. the raw data as a hex stream (e.g. `020004000000`)
+3. the description - edited using your `editor` command